EARN YOUR BUSINESS ADMINISTRATION DEGREE AT SC!

 Employing successful strategies is essential for private and public sector organizations to be competitive, perform effectively, achieve corporate goals and objectives, and meet the expectations of stakeholders.
 Learners study strategic management theories and principles and examine best practices for developing and executing sucessful strategies in complex, disruptive domestic and global markets.
 Models and methods for leading and motivating employees to effectively execute those strategies are examined.

-Prerequisites: All major courses with the exception of the Capstone.
+Prerequisite: Successful completion of all major courses with the exception of the BSAD497.
 Prior study of professional communication recommended.

 CORE110: Information Literacy